 Faith in the Writing Process refers to a quintessential attitude successful writers have about composing: that over time a phrase, a felt sense, a really rough draft can become rhetorically focused, elegant, and impactful.
-This faith requires a writer embrace a Growth Mindset and learn from Procedural (Tacit) Knowledge related to Composition Theory, Communication Theory, and Collaboration, Genre, Information Literacy, Invention and Revision, Mindset, Organization, Research, Rhetoric, Style and Editing.
+This faith requires a writer embrace a Growth Mindset and learn from Procedural (Tacit) Knowledge related to Composition Theory, Communication Studies, and Collaboration, Genre, Information Literacy, Invention and Revision, Mindset, Organization, Research, Rhetoric, Style and Editing.

 One difference between successful writers and those who fail is that successful writers have faith in the creative process.
 In other words, even when they come close to despairing, they believe their rough drafts will become crystal clear—with effort.
 They believe they will develop an argument that synthesizes all of their reading.
 They believe that they will identify some innovative, creative interpretation.
 Buried deep in their rough drafts, they hope to find the seed of an elegant idea.